atansu/IyzicoSimpleCppClientBinCheck/README.md

 Project compile with Linux GCC, used Eclipse IDE and runs on Ubuntu 16.10 unix system.

 Dependencies:

-\n-Install curl library for Ubuntu: sudo apt-get install libcurl4-openssl-dev
+1-Install curl library for Ubuntu: sudo apt-get install libcurl4-openssl-dev

--Install openssl library for Ubuntu: sudo apt-get install libssl-dev
+2-Install openssl library for Ubuntu: sudo apt-get install libssl-dev

 After installation, you have to link curl and crypto library.